Francis Manu-Adabor

 Hon.
-Francis Manu-Adabor (born 24 September 1960) is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana and the 8th Parliament of the Fourth Republic of Ghana, representing the Ahafo Ano South East in the Ashanti Region on the ticket of the New Patriotic Party.
+Francis Manu-Adabor (born 24 September 1960) is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana and the 8th Parliament of the Fourth Republic of Ghana.
+He was representing the Ahafo Ano South East in the Ashanti Region on the ticket of the New Patriotic Party.

 Early life and education

 Manu-Adabor was born on 24 September 1960 at Biemso No.1 in the Ashanti Region of Ghana.
 He had his Ordinary Level in 1979 and his Advanced Level in 1981.
 He earned his bachelors of science degree at Kwame Nkrumah University of Science and Technology and his postgraduate diploma at Obafemi University.
 He also had his master's degree at the University College, London (UCL).
 He was a licensed surveyor in land surveying.

 Career

 He was the Ashanti regional head, principal, of survey school from 1988 to 2007.
 He was a technical manager at Ghana Cocoa Board from 2007 to 2012.
 He was also a board member for Cocoa Processing Company Limited.